jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 This extended nonce size allows random nonces to be safely used, and also facilitates the construction of misuse-resistant schemes.

-The XChaCha20-Poly1305 implementation in Libsodium is portable across all supported architectures.
+The XChaCha20-Poly1305 implementation in libsodium is portable across all supported architectures.

 The main limitation of XChaCha20-Poly1305 is that it is not widely implemented in other libraries yet.
-This construction also requires at least Libsodium 1.0.12.
+This construction also requires at least libsodium 1.0.12.

 ## References